-What is the Compliance, Safety, and Accountability (CSA) Program?
+What is the Compliance, Safety, & Accountability Program?

 CSA stands for Compliance, Safety, and Accountability.
 It is a program run by the Federal Motor Carrier Safety Administration (FMCSA) that ensures motor carriers and drivers, including owner-operators, are participating in safe driving practices.
 Since every driver is responsible for his/her role in keeping the roads safe, CSA is here to identify motor carriers with safety problems so they are prioritized for interventions such as warning letters and investigations.
 This program aims to keep the nation’s roads as safe as possible by educating motorists and keeping carriers accountable by implementing a CSA score.